Rpascar1/coral_getter/README.md

 # CoralGetter

 This program scrapes the website https://tjmcorals.com/ showing current and out stock items as well as price ranges for all stock and items I specificallyt buy which tend to be less than $100.
-I created this functionality as it does not exist on the actually website currently.
+I created this functionality as it does not exist on the actual website currently.

 ## Installation